Attacks on Muhammad Zafar Iqbal

-Muhammad Zafar Iqbal (born December 23, 1952) is a Bangladeshi writer physicist and educator.
+Muhammad Zafar Iqbal (born December 23, 1952) is a Bangladeshi writer, physicist, and educator.
 He is widely regarded as the pioneer of popularizing science fiction as a literary medium in Bangladesh.
 In addition to his science fiction writing, he is also a popular children's book author and columnist.
-His work has also been adapted into several novel films.
+His work has also been adapted into several films.

-In addition to his writing and literary career, Iqbal is also currently a professor of computer science and engineering at Shahjalal University of Science and Technology and is the head of the Electrical Strategy Department.
-During the closing ceremony of a robotic competition at Shahjalal University of Science and Technology at 3 pm on March 27 (3 March 2018), a madrasa student named Faizur was attacked by the audience for attempting to kill him.
+In addition to his writing and literary career, Iqbal is also currently a professor of computer science and engineering at Shahjalal University of Science and Technology and the head of the Electrical Strategy Department.
+During the closing ceremony of a robotic competition at Shahjalal University of Science and Technology, at 3 pm on March 27 (3 March 2018), a madrasa student named Faizur was attacked by the audience for attempting to kill him.

-In 2024, Iqbal faced significant criticism from student groups during the nationwide quota reform protests for his reaction to protest slogans and perceived lack of support, which led to tensions including his being declared persona non grata by students at his university.
+In 2024, Iqbal faced significant criticism from student groups during the nationwide quota reform protests for his reaction to protest slogans and perceived lack of support.
+This led to tensions, including his being declared 'persona non grata' by students at his university.